Pierre Laget: Attempted murder and exposure

 Near the end of August 1929, Marie-Louise Laget caught a slight cough after spending a vacation with her older brother.
 She recovered from it rather quickly, and the examining doctor, Dr. Roulleau, concluded that it was from intoxication.
-While he was relieved that his foiled attempt went by unnoticed, Pierre remained indebted to his sister, and began offering arsenic-laced soups and herbal teas to her.
+While he was relieved that his foiled attempt went by unnoticed, Pierre remained indebted to his sister and began offering arsenic-laced soups and herbal teas to her.

-On Christmas Day, Marie-Louise fell ill again, but was unable to recover, spending four weeks under the care of Dr. Roulleau.
-As her condition was growing worse and worse by the day, Roulleau and his colleague, Dr. Pages, worked to have her hospitalized in January 1930.
+On Christmas Day, Marie-Louise fell ill again but was unable to recover, spending four weeks under the care of Dr. Roulleau.
+As her condition worsened, Roulleau and his colleague, Dr. Pages, worked to have her hospitalized in January 1930.

-On February 1, 1930, the doctors advised that Marie-Louise be housed in a specialized establishment, explicitly forbidding Pierre Laget from visiting her, as they suspected he had attempted to poison her.
+On 1 February 1930, the doctors advised that Marie-Louise be housed in a specialized establishment, explicitly forbidding Pierre Laget from visiting her as they suspected he had attempted to poison her.
 After two days without contact with Pierre, Marie-Louise's condition improved.
 She later confided to her doctor that her brother visited her every day to treat her with some tea, but she got worse and worse with each day after drinking it.
 On the advice of Dr. Roulleau, Marie-Louise filed a complaint against Pierre for attempted poisoning, in which she was joined by the Alexandre family.

 Arrest and investigation

-On February 10, 1930, Pierre Laget was arrested and placed in preventative detention.
-Although he claimed he was innocent, he was charged with twofold murder and one count of attempted murder.
-Puzzlingly, a crazy rumor was started in Béziers that Marie-Louise, after having an affair with a married man who infected her with syphilis and impregnated her, had asked her brother to poison her with arsenic to 'get to' the child and cure her illness.
-To disprove these allegations, Marie-Louise agreed to undergo several medical exams, which conclusively concluded that not only had she never been pregnant or had syphilis, but had indeed been poisoned with arsenic.
+On 10 February 1930, Pierre Laget was arrested and placed in preventative detention.
+Although he claimed he was innocent, he was charged with two counts of murder and one count of attempted murder.
+Puzzlingly, a crazy rumour was started in Béziers that Marie-Louise, after having an affair with a married man who infected her with syphilis and impregnated her, had asked her brother to poison her with arsenic to 'get to' the child and cure her illness.
+To disprove these allegations, Marie-Louise agreed to undergo several medical exams, which conclusively concluded that she had never been pregnant or had syphilis but had indeed been poisoned with arsenic.

-On March 14, the bodies of Sarah and Suzanne were exhumed for autopsy in front of their husband, who seemed impassive about the ordeal.
-The coroners later proved that Suzanne had indeed been poisoned with arsenic, but were unable to definitevely say the same for Sarah, whose body was too decomposed.
-Charged with the murder of his two wives, Laget was returned to prison and the two bodies were reburied.
+On 14 March, the bodies of Sarah and Suzanne were exhumed for autopsy in front of their husband, who seemed impassive about the ordeal.
+The coroners later proved that Suzanne had indeed been poisoned with arsenic but were unable to definitively say the same for Sarah, whose body was too decomposed.
+Charged with the murder of his two wives, Laget was returned to prison, and the two bodies were reburied.

 In April 1930, the body of Laget's aunt was also exhumed, but as they were unable to find any indicators of foul play, no charges were brought against him.
-In December, Laget was transferred to the cour d'assises in Hérault, and later housed in the Montpellier prison in May 1931.
+In December, Laget was transferred to the cour d'assises in Hérault.
+He was moved to Montpellier prison in May 1931.